Jfaler/Phaneron/README.md

 - 📁 Filesize: Show the current file size in the status bar.
 - 🔢 LaTeX Workshop: Boost LaTeX typesetting efficiency with preview, compile, autocomplete, colorize, and more.
 - 🧭 Debugger for Chrome: Debug your JavaScript code in the Chrome browser, or any other target that supports the Chrome Debugger protocol.
+- 🤖 Verilog HDL/SystemVerilog: Verilog HDL and SystemVerilog support for VS Code with Syntax Highlighting, Snippets, Linting and much more!

 ## Terminal
 - TMUX